 1. Volkel Air Base, Netherlands

-WikiLeaks confirmed their presence in 2013 through leaked diplomatic cables, though rumors had circulated for years.
-The Dutch prime minister actually called stationing these weapons “absolutely pointless” once the secret got out.
-By 2016, Google updated its imagery and the base became visible again.
+WikiLeaks confirmed its presence in 2013 through leaked diplomatic cables, though rumors had spread for years.
+The Dutch prime minister called stationing these weapons “absolutely pointless” once the secret got out.
+By 2016, Google updated its imagery, and the base became visible again.
 Damage already done, I suppose.

 2. Marcoule Nuclear Site, France

-Marcoule sits in southern France, housing two tritium-producing reactors and various research laboratories.
+Marcoule, in southern France, houses two tritium-producing reactors and various research laboratories.
 The facility has a messy history.
 Safety incidents accumulated over decades, and in 2005, a burst of radioactive gas escaped.
-Workers leaked radiation into groundwater at different points.
+Workers leaked radiation into the groundwater at different points.
 French authorities grew increasingly touchy about what satellite imagery showed.

 Current views on Google Earth are almost entirely pixelated.
-Only the western edge remains clear.
-The rest looks like someone took a sledgehammer to a mosaic.
+Only the western edge is still clear.
+The rest looks heavily obscured.

 France has been accused of trying to “bury the toxic heritage” of its nuclear program.
 Scientists recently admitted that fallout from tests conducted in the 1960s and 1970s was significantly worse than official reports claimed at the time.
 Given that context, obscuring Marcoule on maps might be less about security and more about limiting public scrutiny of environmental hazards that never fully went away.